 - Moles with irregular edges or borders

 - More than one color in a mole

 - An asymmetrical mole (e.g. if the mole is divided in half, the 2 halves are different in size or shape)

 - Ulcerations (holes that form in the skin when the top layer of cells breaks down and the underlying tissue shows through)

-A “changing mole” or new skin growth deserves evaluation by a dermatologist, perhaps with a biopsy if skin cancer is a concern, then the doctor will perform a biopsy and create a treatment plan if needed.
+A “changing mole” or new skin growth requires evaluation by a dermatologist.
+If skin cancer is a concern, then the doctor will perform a biopsy and create a treatment plan if needed.

-The following medical conditions could spur changes in an elderly person’s skin, so if skin irritation persists, talk to your doctor:
+The following medical conditions could spur changes in an elderly person’s skin.
+If irritation or other symptoms persist, make an appointment with their doctor.